Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 **Heartbleed Vulnerability**
+- Its a sensitive data exposure vulnerability
 - Unlike shellshock, heartbleed does not allow remote code execution (RCE)